Peter Scazzero, author of “Emotionally Healthy Spirituality,” often says, “Jesus may be in your heart, but Grandpa is in your bones.”

 Race and racial injustice are in the bones of America in the forms of the tragic mistreatment of Native Americans, the expressions of anti-Semitism, the impact of African-American slavery and segregation, Asian internment camps, discrimination against Latino migrant workers, cultural beliefs about white racial superiority with respect to ethnic or racial minorities, and more.

 Race is not just in the bones of our nation.
 It is also in the ground of our cities.
 In the major cities in our nation, you will find that everything from the composition, design and amenities of neighborhoods; the placement, maintenance, and population of schools; the siting of utility and sanitation plants; the cutting of highways through neighborhoods; and the location of airports often track by race.

 2019 will mark the 400th year anniversary of African slaves brought to the shores of Virginia.
 The enslavement of Africans predates the formation of our nation and served as a shaping influence upon the sensibilities of our founders.
-So much so that, the legal justification for slavery was etched in the Constitution with the Two-Thirds Compromise declaring Africans and those of African descent two-thirds human.
+So much so that, the legal justification for slavery was etched in the Constitution with the Three-Fifths Compromise declaring Africans and those of African descent three-fifths human.